Wabbakienph/CS2_gh/MazeSolver/README.md

 # Maze Solver: CHOOSE YOUR WEAPON

 Welcome to MazeSolver, your companion in solving mazes using either stacks or queues!
-Embark on a thrilling journey through labyrinthine paths, where walls and deadends await your navigation skills.
+Embark on a thrilling journey through labyrinths, where walls and deadends await your navigation skills.

 ## Overview
 In this program, the objective is to guide a character from the start point (represented as **'o'**) to the end point (represented as **\***) in mazes without traversing walls ('#').
 The program prints out the grid locations for each step of the solution path from start-goal and mark the path visually in the UI.
 If the goal is unreach, the program prints out **"No path found"**.
 The end result looks kind of sick! 🌟